Muhammadafriza/muhammadafriza.github.io/README.md

  Responsive Portofolio Website

-- Travel website to the most beautiful beaches, using HTML, CSS & JAVASCRIPT.
+- My Portfolio Website using HTML, CSS & JAVASCRIPT.
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.